-"We are being told by state folks that it is the worst October storm in history - lots of wet snow on trees, tons of wires down and travel has been difficult," said Brady.
+"We are being told by state folks that it is the - lots of wet snow on trees, tons of wires down and travel has been difficult," said Brady.
 "Moving in and around Foxborough Monday I have seen an enormous amount of tree branches on the ground."

 Brady said that at the peak of the storm, 91 percent of Foxborough lost power.
 Currently that number stands over 70 percent with their power back; 1,412 out of 7,816 still without power.
 Brady expects that number to continue to decrease through tonight and into Wednesday as they work to restore service to the second substation in town.

 "Crews have been in Foxborough all day and will work late into the night," noted Brady.

 100 percent of Foxborough is expected to be back up and running by Thursday.
 The power situation in Foxborough has forced the town to cancel school Tuesday.
 Heading into November, Foxborough's public schools have already canceled school twice.

 The _“warm-up and recharge” at Gillette Stadium Tuesday for Foxborough residents who remain without power.
 Gillette Stadium’s Putnam Club East will be open from 9 a.m. to 4 p.m. for residents to get warm and charge their electronic devices.

 Approximately 40 people took shelter Monday at the in Foxborough.

 Foxborough residents continue to express their frustration online and around town.
 Resident Josh Innocent sat down with WGBH Monday evening to air his frustration with National Grid's lack of communication.

 Over 5,000 Foxborough residents are heading into another cold night Tuesday without power.